 According to the Articles of Association, the term of office of a Board member is three (3) years, starting at the close of the General Meeting electing the member and expiring at the close of the third (3rd) Annual General meeting after the election.

-The Annual General Meetings held on 13 April 2015, 4 April 2016 and 3 April 2017 resolved that the number of Board members is seven (7) and the General Meeting held on 13 April 2015 elected seven (7) members.
+The Annual General Meeting held on 11 April 2018 resolved that the number of Board members is seven (7) and elected seven (7) members to the Board of Directors.

 The composition of the Board of Directors is as follows as of 11 April 2018: